KnatteAnka/TimberAPI_Docs/documentation/getting_started/making_mods/unity_modding/index.md

 ![Thunderkit](/assets/images/assetripper/thunderkit_import.png)
     * If wrong unity editor version is used it will show an error in console what version of unity player game is and what version it expect unity editor to be.
 See [Installation](#instalation) for info how to install new editor.
     ![Wrong version used](../../../../assets/images/unityguide/Thunderkit_Wrong_Version.png)

+* If you need to update Thunderkit all scripts compile or you have to be moved out or unity will fail to update correctly and break your setup!
+* Meaning no script errors in the logs is allowed then.
 ---

 ## Modding Setup:
 1. Close the project
 2. In UnityHub press ... and add this command line "-disable-assembly-updater"
-3. Change version to modding version as described above.
-4. It will then Open the project, warning may show about version and just click continue
+3. Open the project, if changeing versions, warning message may show about version and just click continue
 5. Wait for Editor to open, This may take some time
     * If question about Safe mode is shown select "Enter Safe Mode".
     * If it does press exit safe mode in the top left corner